canonical/discourse-k8s-operator/docs/tutorial.md

 In this tutorial, we'll go through each step of the process to get a basic Discourse deployment.

 ## Requirements

-- A laptop or desktop running Ubuntu (or you can use a VM).
+- A working station, e.g., a laptop, with amd64 architecture.
 - Juju 3 installed and bootstrapped to a MicroK8s controller.
 You can accomplish this process by following this guide: [Set up / Tear down your test environment](https://juju.is/docs/juju/set-up--tear-down-your-test-environment)
 - NGINX Ingress Controller.
 If you're using [MicroK8s](https://microk8s.io/), this can be done by running the command `microk8s enable ingress`.
 For more details, see [Addon: Ingress](https://microk8s.io/docs/addon-ingress).

+For more information about how to install Juju, see [Get started with Juju](https://juju.is/docs/olm/get-started-with-juju).

 ## Steps